xvw/preface/guides/error_handling.md

  [Nickname_to_short "x"  Invalid_age (-23)  Invalid_email "abademail"]
 ```

-Well, our output is not very readable, but all errors are well
+Perfect, all errors are well collected!
-collected!
-Well, as generally, when writing software, we rarely just
-read the output with the default formatters, the lack of readability
-of the output is not dramatic (yes, the standard Preface library
-offers a pretty-printer for `Validate`).

-### How to deal with a bunch of user
+### How to handle the validation of a group of users?

-Sometimes, only validate (sequentially or in parallel) a single entry,
-and one would like to be able to validate, for example, a list of
+Sometimes we would like to reuse the user validation function for a
-users!
-For that, we would like to go, for example from `(user
+list of users (or for any collection of users).
+For that, we would
+like to go, for example from `(user Validate.t) list` to `(user list)
-Validate.t) list` to `(user list) Validate.t`.
-For this task, we can
-use the [`Traversable` module found in
+Validate.t`.
+For this task, we can use the [`Traversable` module which
+is in
 List](https://ocaml-preface.github.io/preface/Preface_stdlib/List/Applicative/Traversable/index.html)!

 First, let's build a module that allows **traversing** a list of